Post Gulf Oilspill – Eating Seafood These Days?

 I took my Mom out to eat at Red Lobster day before yesterday.
 First time I’d had seafood since the Gulf Oil Spill.

-I was also told that most of the seafood served at Red Lobster, Longhorn Steakhouse and other restaurants in the Darden chain are farm-raised and not wild-caught.
+I was also told that most of the seafood served at Red Lobster, Longhorn Steakhouse and other restaurants in the Darden Group chain are farm-raised and not wild-caught.
+This brings up another nutrition issue.

-This was initially a disappointment since research shows that wild-caught fish is nutritionally more balanced as far as Omega fatty acid ratios.
+Initially, I was disappointed to hear the seafood was farm-raised since research shows that wild-caught fish is nutritionally more balanced as far as Omega fatty acid ratios.
 Prior to the massive pollution in the Gulf of Mexico, I would have always opted for wild-caught seafood.
+However, since then, might farm-raised be safer?

 I wish I had thought to ask what steps the Darden group takes to test for mercury and other heavy metals in their seafood since this a growing concern as well.
 Oh, well, something to talk about the next time I find myself in a Red Lobster restaurant.